-For this device, the Data Memory is divided into two banks, Bank0 and Bank1.
+For this series of devices, the Data Memory is divided into two banks, Bank0 and Bank1.
 Selecting the required Data Memory area is achieved using the Bank Pointer.
 Bit 0 of the Bank Pointer is used to select Data Memory Banks 0~1.